civican/legisinfo/44-1/bills/C-26/bill_text.md

     any other person or entity that is prescribed by the regulations.

   **(2)** Any confidential information, within the meaning of this Act or any other Act of Parliament that applies to or is administered by a person or entity referred to in subsection (1), that is collected or disclosed under that subsection must be treated as confidential.

-  **(3)** Any information collected or obtained under subsection (1) must be retained only for as long as is necessary to make, amend or revoke an order under section 20, or to verify compliance or prevent non-compliance with such an order.

-  **(4)** A designated operator, or class of operators, to which the information relates must be informed of the retention period.

 ### Section 24